Procedural Generation of Articulated Simulation-Ready Assets: Infinigen-Articulated

-Our joint nodes support the creation of many articulated structure types such as jointing multiple meshes together in a chain, jointing multiple meshes to one parent, and connecting two geometries via multiple joints.
+Our joint nodes support the creation of many articulated structure types such as jointing rigid bodies in a sequence, jointing multiple bodies to a single parent, and adding multiple degrees of freedom between two bodies.
 We also create an additional custom node group that supports duplicating jointed bodies at defined points.
 This can be effective for procedurally duplicating articulations such as burners on a cooktop or shelves in a dishwasher without having to manually define each joint.
-Examples of all these cases can be found in Appendix Sec. \ref{sec:appendix_example_articulations}.
-Our joint nodes also optionally take as arguments semantic labels for the joint and the parent and child bodies.
-We develop an additional custom node that users can directly inject into their graph for more fine-grained labeling of individual parts.
 Finally, we provide a utility script that checks if any two rigid parts of the asset penetrate each other within a defined range of motion.
-This helps users to adapt joint configurations and parts' geometries to avoid self-collision and penetration problems.
+This helps users designing custom articulated assets adjust joint configurations and part geometries to prevent self-collisions and penetration issues.